The Maltese is one of the oldest European toy breed dogs.

 This condition occurs primarily in older small breed dogs, particularly Chihuahuas, Pomeranians, Malteses, and Toy Poodles.
 Obese dogs are especially vulnerable to this health problem.

-The typical sign of this problem is a goose-honk cough, sometimes accompanied by gagging and harsh breathing, and made worse by stress and exertion.
+The typical sign of this problem is a goose-honk cough, sometimes with gagging and harsh breathing, and made worse by stress and exertion.
 Coughing may also occur when the dog eats or drinks.

 In severe cases, surgery may be necessary.